Staff Guide: This is a quick guide to finding and preparing your courses for the next academic year, including a new course checklist.

 Elearn

-This website is maintained by the Education Application Support team and hosts user guides to support staff and students using University of Southampton education platforms.
+This website is maintained by the Education Application Support team and hosts user guides to support staff and students using the University of Southampton education platforms.

 Knowledgebase